Ready For a Post-Summer Reboot?

 Summer barbeques, beachside eating and umbrella-clad cocktails can all get in the way of healthy eating.
 But instead of beating yourself up, hit the reset button and start tucking into a healthy diet.

 Start with the basics: focus on eating less processed food and more fruit and veg.
 Piling your plate with fruits, vegetables and other wholesome foods will help your body fight off winter’s barrage of seasonal nasties, like cold and flu.
-Eating a balanced diet not only benefits our immunity, heart and waistline, but it has also been shown to play a big role in maintaining eye health and protecting our vision from conditions such as age-related macular degeneration and cataracts.
+Eating a balanced diet benefits our immunity, heart and waistline.
+It also helps to keep our eyes healthy and protects our vision from conditions such as age-related macular degeneration and cataracts.

 Planning meals, keeping tempting foods out of the cupboards and cutting back on alcohol can all help to get you back on track.